common-workflow-language/cwl-v1.2/concepts.md

 and operating system containers/jails to minimize the security risks associated with running untrusted code embedded in a CWL document.

-Javascript exceptions thrown from an exception must result in a `permanentFailure` of the CWL process.
+Javascript exceptions thrown from a CWL expression must result in a `permanentFailure` of the CWL process.

 ## Executing CWL documents as scripts